boardzilla/boardzilla-docs/docs/introduction/debugging.md

 ## Browser developer tools

-Boardzilla outputs some debug info about the current state of the board and the current available actions at every step of the game flow into the console.
+Boardzilla outputs some debug info about the current state of the game and the current available actions at every step of the game flow into the console.
 To see all these messages, set the console output levels to include `Verbose` or `debug`.